-The younger son: A common reading of the story notes the wayward son’s stupidity as he “squanders” (v 13) his inheritance and displays significant immature behavior in his quest for independence from his father’s household.
-Although true of many contemporary “prodigals,” Volf argues this misses some important pre-modern points.
-The younger son’s departure was far more serious given the father’s pronouncement that his son was “lost” or even “dead” (v 24).
+A common portrayal of the story notes the wayward son’s foolishness as he “squanders” (v 13) his inheritance and displays significant immature behavior in his quest for independence from his father’s household.
+Although true of many contemporary “prodigals,” Volf argues this reading misses some important pre-modern points.
+The younger son’s departure was far more serious given the father’s pronouncement that his son was “lost” or even “dead” (Luke 15:24).
 A breach from the family to a foreign country was not only a quest to form a “distinct identity, but an act of exclusion by which the self pulls itself out of the relationships … and cuts itself off from responsibilities to others….Through his departure he wanted to become a ‘non-son’; his return begins not with repentance but with something that makes the repentance possible—the memory of sonship” (p 158).
 It is this relationship to others that not only gives the son his identity but it is his memory of sonship that inaugurates his healing.
-Ironically, the status of “son” both gives him hope of restoration and yet reminds him of his waywardness.
-Twice in the narrative the son recognizes himself as the “son-no-longer-worthy-to-be-called-a-son” (vv 18, 21), which explains his request to be treated as a “hired hand.”
+Ironically, the status of “son” gives him hope of restoration and yet reminds him of his waywardness.
+Twice in the narrative the son recognizes himself as the “son-no-longer-worthy-to-be-called-a-son” (Luke 15:18, 21), which explains his request to be treated as a “hired hand.”

 Note too, that the sequence outlined by the son was broken by the father’s embrace.
-The son planned to approach his father, confess, and hope for acceptance (vv 18-19).
-However, the father’s response interrupted the son’s strategy (v 20) and so “confession followed acceptance” (v 21).
+The son planned to approach his father, confess, and hope for acceptance (Luke 15:18-19).
+However, the father’s response interrupted the son’s strategy (Luke 15:20) and so “confession followed acceptance” (Luke 15:21).
 This is not to say that confession did not come or was not necessary, but it was not required by the father before the embrace was extended.

 This unconditional acceptance enacted by the embrace was the trigger that began to reconstruct and rebuild the son’s identity as a son.
-Moreover, the father’s order to the slaves to begin the celebration equally served to transform the son’s identity from a “son-no-longer-worthy-to-be-called-a-son” to a “son-he-could-be-proud-of” as he called him “my son” (v 24).
+Moreover, the father’s order for the slaves to begin the celebration equally served to transform the son’s identity from a “son-no-longer-worthy-to-be-called-a-son” to a “son-he-could-be-proud-of” as he called him “my son” (Luke 15:24).

 Volf goes on to outline the older brother’s response and the contrasting attitude of pride, strict adherence to the rules, and black-and-white categories of good versus bad behavior.
-However, the father rejects the older son’s analysis and insists instead upon relationship over rules as he affirms that the prodigal has always been “this son of mine” (v 24) and “this brother of yours” (v 32).
+However, the father rejects the older son’s analysis and insists instead upon relationship over rules as he affirms that the prodigal has always been “this son of mine” (Luke 15:24) and “this brother of yours” (Luke 15:32).
 Moral rules do not take priority over nor are they the governing authority in relationships.
 Though “moral performance may do something to the relationship, but relationship is not grounded in moral performance.
 Hence the will to embrace is independent of the quality of behavior, though at the same time “repentance,” “confession,” and the “consequences of one’s actions” all have their own proper place” (p 164).

 Volf concludes with great wisdom: